rdkcentral/Lightning-ui/docs/Adjuster/index.md

 # Adjusters

-The Adjuster component is a component you can use to Adjust option settings, for example on settings pages for volume, graphics, or accessibility.
+The Adjuster component is a component you can use to adjust option settings, for example on settings pages for volume, graphics, or accessibility.

 ## Usage